Written by Mal Webb

 When added to your palate lets new hues nuance between the frets

-So when it's apt, adapt to Just, then other times you've gotta be
+So when it's apt, adapt to Just, but other times you've gotta be

 Well tempered, well adjusted, thusly roll with the dichotomy